 This project was never supposed to be a project.
 It began with a brief idea – to create a missing pet poster for a goldfish.
 There was no particular reason for doing this, but once I had the image of the poster in my head, I thought, why not?
 It seems ridiculous that a fish would go missing, but even more ridiculous that someone would appeal to the general public for information.

-I managed to recruit a couple of friends to help put the posters up, and I reluctantly decided that the best time to do this was around 4am.
-We finished our rounds of the city and arrived home at at around 7am.
-Less than 1 hour later, I received the first of many phone calls – a young woman who claimed she had seen my fish on the way to work.
+I managed to recruit a couple of friends to help put the posters up, having decided the best time to do this was at 4 in the morning.
+We moved around the city on foot, fixing the posters with tape and a staplegun, unchallenged by police or very-late-night-revellers.
+We even recruited the brief assistance of a heavily intoxicated man attempting to walk home; I didn’t quite catch his name but he was very keen to help.
+We arrived back home at about 7.
+Less than an hour later, I received the first of many phone calls – a young woman who claimed she had seen my fish on the way to work.

-Below are a selection of photographs taken whilst spreading the posters.
+Below are a selection of photographs showing our initial ‘campaign’ in Cardiff, UK.